nicolasletran/Smart-Resume-Analyzer/README.md

 Usage

+Usage:

-Upload your resume (.txt recommended)
+Upload your resume (.txt recommended, also supports .pdf and .docx)

-Upload a job description (.txt)
+Upload a job description (.txt recommended, also supports .pdf and .docx)

-View:
+View results:

 Text similarity score